-- User-Friendly Interface – JMeter’s interface is highly user-friendly and testers can easily get themselves familiar with a majority of its components.
+- The User-Friendly Interface – JMeter’s interface is highly user-friendly and testers can easily get themselves familiar with a majority of its components.
 Help documentation for every component is available inside the tool

-- Highly Extensible – User can create his own sampler ( a type of request) using JSR223 and there are many plugins for Samplers available which allow testers to increase testing capabilities
+- Highly Extensible – User can create his own sampler (a type of request) using JSR223 and there are many plugins for Samplers available which allow testers to increase testing capabilities

 - Protocols Support – JMeter is not only used for application performance testing, it supports all major protocols such as FTP, HTTP, JDBC, LDAP, SOAP etc.

-- Recording Feature – JMeter has inbuilt HTTP(S) Test Script Recorder which can be used to record all actions from a website or mobile app and then load can be simulated to test performance under various load conditions.
+- Recording Feature – JMeter has an inbuilt HTTP(S) Test Script Recorder which can be used to record all actions from a website or mobile app and then load can be simulated to test performance under various load conditions.
 Also, there is a chrome extension available to record the actions and then the same script can be used in JMeter to scale the load

 - Integration with Selenium – You can also integrate JMeter with Selenium for Automation testing

-- Reports – JMeter provides the tree, graphs, table representation of results which can be utilized as per your project demand
+- Reports – JMeter provides the tree, graphs, and table representation of results which can be utilized as per your project demand

 Installation of JMeter